 Year-end tax planning, as you might expect, typically takes place in October, November, and December.
 At its most basic level, year-end tax planning generally looks at ways to time income and deductions to give you the best possible tax result.
 This may mean trying to postpone income to the following year (thus postponing the payment of tax on that income) and accelerate deductions into the current year.
 For example, assume it’s December and you know that you’re in a higher tax bracket this year than you will be in next year.
 If you’re able to postpone the receipt of income until the following year, you may be able to pay less overall tax on that income.
 Similarly, if you have major dental work scheduled for the beginning of next year, you might consider trying to reschedule for December to take advantage of the deduction this year.
 The right year-end tax planning moves for you will depend on your individual circumstances.

-Investment tax planning seeks to minimize your overall income tax burden through tax-conscious investment choices.
+Investment tax planning seeks to help minimize your overall income tax burden through tax-conscious investment choices.
 Several potential strategies may be considered.
 These include the possible use of tax-exempt securities and intentionally timing the sale of capital assets for maximum tax benefit.

 Although income is generally taxable, certain investments generate income that is exempt from tax at the federal or state level.
 For example, if you meet specific requirements and income limits, the interest on certain Series EE bonds (these may also be called Patriot bonds) used for education may be exempt from federal, state, and local income taxes.
 Also, you can exclude the interest on certain municipal bonds from your federal income (tax-exempt status applies to income generated from the bond; a capital gain or loss realized on the sale of a municipal bond is treated like gain or loss from any other bond for federal tax purposes).
 And, if you earn interest on tax-exempt bonds issued in your home state, the interest will generally be exempt from state and local tax as well.
 Keep in mind that although the interest on municipal bonds is generally tax exempt, certain municipal bond income may be subject to the federal alternative minimum tax.
 When comparing taxable and tax-exempt investment options, you’ll want to focus on those choices that maximize your after-tax return.